Charlotte Casiraghi: Journalism

 Casiraghi is a published writer and magazine editor.
 Her credits include work for AnOther Magazine (its issue for January 2008) and the Sunday supplement to the British The Independent newspaper in the late months of 2007.
 She was the editor-at-large for Above magazine in 2009.
-With two friends, she left that role in order to focus on the founding of the ecological/fashion-related Ever Manifesto.

 Through her work as the editor-at-large for Above magazine, Casiraghi befriended Stella McCartney, whom she interviewed for the magazine's first issue.
 McCartney enlightened Casiraghi and readers as to the many ways the fashion industry can harm the ecosystem.
 Also for Above, Casiraghi was reported in Women's Wear Daily as being "instrumental in securing an interview with Gomorrah author Roberto Saviano (which took place in hiding thanks to Saviano's dissection of the Mafia)."

 On 21 September 2009, Casiraghi announced plans to publish 3,000 copies of Ever Manifesto, a free publication on what she considers the fashion industry's harmful impact on the global environment and to promote sustainability in fashion.
-She revealed that her collaborators with the Loro Piana-funded project are the socialite Alexia Niedzielski and advertising executive Elizabeth von Guttman.
-She also revealed that the environmentally conscious designer Stella McCartney, as well as her own uncle Prince Albert II, greatly enlightened and influenced her.
 Specifically, she said in 2013: "It's only recently that I've questioned the way that I've been consuming.
 I haven't been as conscious as I should have been."

 The debut issue of Ever Manifesto was distributed free at the 10 Corso Como boutique during Milan Fashion Week and again at Colette in Paris during Paris Fashion Week.
 Casiraghi explained that the magazine will not have a predetermined publication schedule.
 "We want to publish when we have something to say or people to support," she said.
 "It will be short and meaningful so that people will read it."

-The day after the publication of her La Stampa interview, 22 September, Casiraghi joined her partners, Niedzielski and Guttman, at the gallery of Michelangelo Pistoletto, in the town of Biella, in the Italian region of Piedmont.
-Along with the artist and the Vogue Italia editor-in-chief Franca Sozzani, she unveiled plans for Ever Manifesto and the Città dell'arte Fashion: Bio Ethical Sustainable Trend.
+In September 2009, the day after La Stampa published an interview of her about the manifesto, Casiraghi joined her partners on the project, Niedzielski and Guttman, at the gallery of Michelangelo Pistoletto, in Biella, Piedmont.
+Along with the artist and the Vogue Italia editor-in-chief Franca Sozzani, they unveiled plans for Ever Manifesto and the Città dell'arte Fashion: Bio Ethical Sustainable Trend.

 In October 2009, Casiraghi was a guest at the Stella McCartney show in Paris.
 Sitting in the front row with Dasha Zhukova, Paul McCartney and Gwyneth Paltrow, she told Women's Wear Daily about Ever Manifesto.
 Copies of the magazine's first issue were left on the seats before the show.
 "We will announce [succeeding issues] on the website soon," she said.

+Casiraghi did co-edit the second "manifesto" with Niedzielski and von Guttman.
+That issue is Ever Bamboo.

 Casiraghi contributed to the October 2009 issue of 20, the free newspaper of Alex Dellal's gallery, 20 Hoxton Square Projects.

+In March 2026, Casiraghi was a guest editor for one day at Vosges Matin, a daily newspaper in Épinal.
+This was during her book tour for La Fêlure (Julliard, 2026) and a round of engagements that included signings at local bookstores and libraries.